irvanjitsingh/discovergurbani/README.md

 Discover, explore, and experience the Sikh Scriptures

 About
 =====

-Discover Gurbani is a search engine for the Scriptures of the Sikhs, the Siree Guru Granth Sahib Jee.
-Sikhs regard Siri Guru Granth Sahib Ji as the living embodiment of their Gurus, who laid out a path for Sikhs through their writings and life teachings.
-The

-The Siri Guru Granth Sahib Ji is the collective writings of the Gurus along with several enlightened Saints of different faiths and backgrounds.
+Discover Gurbani is a search engine for the Scriptures of the Sikhs, the Guru Granth Sahib Jee.
+Sikhs regard Siri Guru Granth Sahib Ji as the living embodiment of the Sikh Gurus.
+They are the collective writings of the Gurus along with several enlightened Saints of different faiths and backgrounds.

 These writings, known as Gurbani (pronounced gurbaanee), are central to the Sikh faith as they embody the teachings of the Gurus and were compiled and sealed by the Guru themselves.
 Gurbani is unique in that all of it is written in poetry, and assigned various rhythms and musical measures as it is meant to be sung.